zachary-t-denison/Multimodal-Data-Collection/README.md

 # Multimodal Data Collection — Robot-Assisted Surgery

-Hello Professor / PhD 👋
+Hello Professor / PhD student 👋

 Before you run any code, **add the raw-data folder as a Drive shortcut**: